 Fourth, your color palette: Hang on!
 You may be thinking, shouldn’t that be the first thing I talk about?
 Well, if I had to guess, your wedding palette is probably made up of 1-2 main colors.
 And colors are really just the way we perceive light.
 Right?
 So, consider if light can affect your color palette, I need to know all the factors that will affect the lighting.
 Season, venue, and editing style are all factors that will ultimately affect the final color.
 So, if I know that before knowing your palette, I can recommend the flowers and variations or compliments of those colors that will work best for your day.

 Because I work with local farmers, and with seasonal products, I often have a *general* idea of what will be available and what color palettes will be prevalent.
-BUT, final decisions on the specific flower types are not made until 4-6 before your wedding.
+BUT, final decisions on the specific flower types are not made until 4-6 weeks before your wedding.
+Even then we want to keep a certain amount of flexibility in the design choices because substitutions are a reality when designing flowers.

-WHY do you make flower choices so late?
+WHY do you make final flower choices so late?

 Flowers are a perishable product, so it may help to think of them more like food than décor.
 For example, you may work with your caterer on a specific menu, and last minute something isn’t available or a substitution needs to be made.
 I ALWAYS make substitutions within the color palette we have agreed upon.
 Red roses are not substitute for white orchids!